Lifting A No Contact Order After A Domestic Violence Arrest in Fort Walton Beach

 How to get a no contact order lifted in Fort Walton Beach

 In most cases, if the alleged victim says what we need them to say (and there are very specific things we will need them to say), the prosecutor will agree to modify the no contact order and change it to no violent contact.
-If they agree, I will draft a Motion, have the prosecutor sign it, and walk it personally to the Judge with an Order.
+If they agree, we will draft a Motion, have the prosecutor sign it, and walk it personally to the Judge with an Order.
 Once the Judge signs that Order, you will be back in your home that same day.

 What if the prosecutor won’t agree to change the no contact order?

 Depending on the facts of the case, and on whether our client has any prior arrests for Domestic Violence, sometimes the prosecutor will object to lifting the no contact order.
-If they object, I will file a Motion setting a hearing before the Judge.
+If they object, we will file a Motion setting a hearing before the Judge.
 Then it will be up to the Judge to decide whether it is appropriate to change the contact order.
-Both of our domestic violence Judges in Fort Walton Beach, Judge Grinsted and Judge Maney, are very fair and will listen to our side before making a decision.
+Both of our domestic violence Judges in Fort Walton Beach, Judge Grinsted and Judge Mason, are very fair and will listen to our side before making a decision.